 Professional Development Policy

 Professional development is a term used which includes workshops, conferences, in-service training sessions, formal studying, readings, and professional research.
 The contribution of professional development to developing practice can be a source of deep professional satisfaction, for both individual practitioners and the early childhood education and care service collectively.
 A commitment by Early Childhood educators to ongoing professional development is the key to effective continuous improvement and the provision of quality childcare.
-Engaging in professional development helps to identify individual educator’s areas of strengths and areas requiring improvement.NATIONAL QUALITY STANDARD (NQS)
+Engaging in professional development helps to identify individual educator’s areas of strengths and areas requiring improvement.National Quality Standard (NQS)

 QUALITY AREA 7: Governance and Leadership |